janetschel/advent-of-go-2020/calendar/day-07/README.md

 My solution for **part 2** is `158493`.

 ## Recap
 The whole problem was a mess for me...
-I wasn't to forget it asap. 🤐
+I want to forget it asap. 🤐

 I started looking at the input trying to figure out how in the hell I want to parse it and consider every edge-case there might be.
 Keep in mind, I'm - at this point - just glancing over the input, so I don't actually know how many edge-cases there are.